hwaweru/week2work/README.md

-Hellen's Biography/Profile
+Hellen's Akan Java age calculator

-#### This project is about the biography of Hellen, Version Date: 7th Oct 2022
+#### This project is about Akan Java age calculator, Version Date: 7th Oct 2022

 #### By **Hellen Waweru**